fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/New-ServiceFabricNodeConfiguration.md

 ```

 ## DESCRIPTION
-The **New-ServiceFabricNodeConfiguration** cmdlet configures a node to join a Service Fabric cluster.
-This cmdlet typically uses configuration information taken from a cluster manifest and then creates the settings required for the node to join the cluster.
+The **New-ServiceFabricNodeConfiguration** cmdlet configures a node to be able to be added to a Service Fabric cluster.
+This involves installing Service Fabric if required, and then using configuration information taken from the cluster manifest and then creates the settings required for the node to join the cluster.

-The node will join the cluster as soon as the Service Fabric Host Service is started.
+The node will join the cluster as soon as the Service Fabric Host Service is started on the host machine.

 To manage Service Fabric clusters make sure you start your Windows PowerShell session by using the Run as administrator option.

+This command will have different usages of parameters depending on the type of cluster this operation is applied to.
+In all cases, this command is used to add a node to a cluster.
+If using a standalone cluster, please refer to the [AddNode](/azure/service-fabric/service-fabric-cluster-windows-server-add-remove-nodes.md) command.

 ## EXAMPLES